yiqiao-yin/YinsPy-master/README.md

 - The capability to partition a data set is very important and the functionality plays an important role in data structures.
 I wrote this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_DS_Measure_Predictivity.ipynb) to practice coding influence measure by partitioning data set according to discretized variable levels.

+## Feature Selection and Feature Engineer

+Domain knowledge always gives a data scientist, a machine learning practitioner, or an AI specialist the edge they needed to design the appropriate machine leaning algorithms.
+The information to represent domain knowledge is to construct informative features.

+- The most common feature engineer methodology is to use k-nearest neighbors and this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_FSFE_KMeans.ipynb) I explain how to do that on titanic data set.

 ## Machine Learning

 Machine Learning is another big component of Yin's Capital product.